In the authoring window of your project, click the Quick Generate icon in the upper-right corner of the standard toolbar.

 Style Mapping By default, RoboHelp uses the styles specified in the selected word template.
-This section lists the in-built Character Styles, Paragraph Styles, and Table styles from the CSS files (used in the TOC Topics or in selected Master Page) on the left, and the map-to styles from the word template on the right.
+This section lists the in-built Character Styles, Paragraph Styles, and Table styles from the CSS files (used in the TOC Topics) on the left, and the map-to styles from the word template on the right.
 You have the option to either

 - Use RoboHelp styles in the output Word Document.

 - Discard RoboHelp styles and use default Word styles, or

 - Map to any Word style from the template selected for mapping.

 If you do not select any word template, only two options are displayed under Word Output - Use RoboHelp style and Discard style.